Carnaux/ZFT-Creator/README.md

 # THIS IS A TESTING REPO, THE REAL SOFTWARE WILL BE IMPLEMENTED IN ARTOOLKIT!

+This repo is ready to use, it already has a testing marker and the wasm compiled.
 ## How to use with node

 #### - Put the marker in the 'inputMarker' folder.